nikitavoloboev/data/focusing/rules.md

 ## Finance
 - Track every purchase made with YNAB.
 Put every purchase in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.
+- Keep receipts of expensive purchases for warranty.

 ## Safari
 - Only bookmark personal information and links.
 The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme) or [awesome lists](https://github.com/sindresorhus/awesome#readme).